 The Go Forward plan is a great example of how; leaders can take proactive steps to set the organisation up to thrive in uncertain times.
 While the vision, mission and purpose of an organisation may remain unchanged, it’s imperative for its strategic focus to remain viable while embracing opportunities presented by the ongoing crisis to strengthen teams, business and capabilities in a bid to accelerate future successes.

-Clarity is critical if you need teams to be accountable when it comes to the behaviors we expect from people.
+Clarity is critical if you need teams to be accountable when it comes to the behaviours we expect from people.
 The pace in activity and change have currently ramped up with active collaborations and engagement.
 Give people permission to innovate and work in the new ways you want them to work which ultimately leads to staff embracing an enhanced work culture.

 cammstrategy by CAMMS in particular offers a system of real time reporting, and a logical cascade that harnesses strategy, the way forward to what individuals need to be doing all in one umbrella for a tangible sense of accountability.